CorneliusPavlic/PixelPatch/README.md

 ```bash
 python app.py
 ```
-## 3. Go to the window the site is runningand you're good to go!!
+## 3. Go to the window the site is running in, and you're good to go!!